pocoproject/poco/NetSSL_Win/doc/README.txt

   - Context: The Context constructor uses different arguments.
 While the first argument is the same, all others are different.
     Instead of a certificate file name, a certificate subject name is specified.
-Certificates are always loaded from a Windows certificate store, not from the filesystem.
+Certificates can be loaded from a Windows certificate store, or from PKCS #12 files (.pfx, .p12) containing certificate and private key pairs, if the OPT_LOAD_CERT_FROM_FILE is specified.
+In the latter case, a private key passphrase handler must be setup.
     Please refer to the header file documentation for more information.
     Furthermore, the following Context methods are not available in NetSSL_Win: addChainCertificate(), disableStatelessSessionResumption(),